t3docs/docker-render-documentation/README.rst

 Installation
 ============

 Docker is required on your machine.
-You can use Linux-like systems like Mac, Linux, WSL2.
+You can use Linux or Linux-like systems like Mac or Windows 11 with WSL 2.

-Windows with Docker installed (no WSL2) is also possible.
+Windows with Docker installed (no WSL 2) is also possible.
 Important: Use the older :code:`command line` window and NOT Powershell.

 At the command line::